In this section you’ll build two device runtimes on the same mesh, with the Raspberry Pi 5 as the primary edge device:

 uv run executes the command inside the project’s managed environment, so you do not need to activate a virtual environment manually.

-Within a few seconds, the monitor terminal should start printing received ... from sensor-001 lines, and an ALERT: line each time the simulated temperature rises above 27.0 °C. This is the sensor invoking the monitor across the mesh through its emitted event, and you did not configure any address or pairing between them.
+Within a few seconds, the monitor terminal should start printing received ... from sensor-001 lines, and an ALERT: line each time the temperature rises above 27.0 degrees C. This is the sensor invoking the monitor across the mesh through its emitted event, and you did not configure any address or pairing between them.

 Query the monitor from agent tools

-Open a third terminal in the project directory and run:
+Open a second terminal on your development machine in the project directory and run:

 uv run python - <<'PY'